Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

 The MLP is composed of three hidden fully connected layers of 600 neurons and the CNN is composed of two convolutional layers and two fully connected layers.
-We use ReLU activations \citep{glorot2011deep} and dropout layers \citep{dropout2014} and the Adam optimizer \citep{kingma2014adam} with the default parameters $\beta=(0.9, 0.999)$.
-We use a batch size of $64$ and train the model for 200 epochs or until the validation loss hasn't decreased in 3 epochs.
+We use ReLU activations \citep{glorot2011deep}, dropout layers \citep{dropout2014} and the Adam optimizer \citep{kingma2014adam} with the default parameters $\beta=(0.9, 0.999)$.